Skip to content

 • In 2020, one maternal death occurred almost every two minutes

-• Worldwide maternal mortality rates have dropped significantly since 2000, but the US has had an increase in recent years
+• Worldwide maternal mortality rates have dropped significantly since 2000 but, according to the CDC, the US has had an increase in recent years

 Access Maternal Health Resources